thepercentageguy/ceramic-engine.github.io/content/guides/02-getting-started/03-editing-your-project.md

 It should show you the same app window with ceramic logo as when you ran your project from command line.

-_Ceramic comes bundled with an [electron](https://www.electronjs.org/) runner, which is used to launch the web export of your app.
+<p class="extra-info">Ceramic comes bundled with an <a href="https://www.electronjs.org/">electron</a> runner, which is used to launch the web export of your app.
 It takes care of setting up an HTTP server on the fly and creates a window to display your app in a more “native” fashion.
 This means that when you want to test the web version of you app, you don’t need to manage an HTTP server yourself and don’t have to open some random browser tab that points to your local address.
-Everything is handled for you!_
+Everything is handled for you!</p>

 ## Creating your first Scene